Correcting noisy quantum gates with shortcuts to adiabaticity: Hamiltonian gates

 In a more physically appealing description, and for closed quantum systems, the output state $|\Psi_{\tau}\rangle$ resulting from the application of a gate $U$ in a given initial state $|\Psi_i\rangle$ can be seen as the result of a time evolution dictated by some controllable time-dependent Hamiltonian $H(t)$ \cite{Hen_2014,Hen_2015,Santos_2018}.

-A natural way to build Hamiltonian quantum gates from the desired unitary $U$ is by using some inverse engineering method \cite{Berry_2009,PRL_STA_har_2010,SARANDY2011,Kang2016-zn,Santos_2018,STA_review}.
+A natural way to build the Hamiltonian $H(t)$ that corresponds to a desired unitary $U$ is by using some inverse engineering method \cite{Berry_2009,PRL_STA_har_2010,SARANDY2011,Kang2016-zn,Santos_2018,STA_review}.
 For unitary dynamics, we can always write $H(t)=i\dot U(t)U^{\dagger}(t)$, with $U(t)$ satisfying $U(t)U^{\dagger}(t)=\mathbf 1$ and $U(0)=\mathbf 1$ \cite{nielsen2000quantum}.
-These two conditions can be used to define a physical $U(t)$, from which the associated Hamiltonian can be obtained directly.
+These two conditions can be used to define a physical $U(t)$, from which the associated Hamiltonian can be obtained directly (in fact, the gauge symmetry $|\tilde \Psi(t)\rangle\to V(t)|\Psi(t)\rangle$, for some unitary operator $V(t)$, allows us to build different but equivalent $H(t)$).
 For example, following the general algorithm introduced in Ref.\cite{Santos_2018}, it is possible to show that